caspiankeyes/AISecForge-arXiv-Publication/README.md

 As regulatory scrutiny intensifies globally, organizations face a stark reality: deploying AI systems without robust security frameworks is becoming legally untenable.
 The EU AI Act explicitly requires "appropriate cybersecurity measures" for high-risk AI systems, while the NIST AI Risk Management Framework mandates ongoing security testing throughout the AI lifecycle [5].
 These requirements are rapidly being incorporated into sector-specific regulations across healthcare, finance, and critical infrastructure.

-### 1.3 LLMSecForge: Bridging Security, Compliance, and Competitive Advantage
+### 1.3 AISecForge: Bridging Security, Compliance, and Competitive Advantage

-LLMSecForge addresses these challenges by providing a comprehensive framework that transforms AI security from a technical consideration into a strategic business advantage.
+AISecForge addresses these challenges by providing a comprehensive framework that transforms AI security from a technical consideration into a strategic business advantage.
 Unlike partial solutions that address only specific vulnerability types or development stages, our framework offers:

 - **End-to-End Coverage**: A systematic approach spanning the entire AI lifecycle from data preparation to deployment and monitoring.